aliealgul/VertigoCase/README.md

 **Lore**

-Vertigo Games Company has finished the development of their brand new game “Project X” and the company ready to publish it.
-But last night a group of terrorists attack to World’s largest shipping port located in Shangai, China.
+Vertigo Games Company has finished the development of their brand new game “Project X” and they are ready to publish it.
+But last night a group of terrorists has attacked to World’s largest shipping port located in Shangai, China.
 Now, it is time to save the copies of the project out of their hands.